peak-ai/terraform-modules/CONTRIBUTING.md

 * Follow best pacticies for Terraform modules like
     - Folder Structure ( distribute code in `variables.tf`, `main.tf` and `outputs.tf`)
+    - Name each resource as `default` for consistency of this repo (this makes outputs consistent).
     - Do not hardcode values and keep them configurable
     - Mention minimum required provider version
     - Provide default values when possible